HalfdanJ/ofDocGenerator/README.md

 - Generate doxygen docs with `npm run doxygen`
 - Generate html docs with `npm run parse`
 - Now the output is in the folder `output`

+## ToDo
+- Parse the arguments with better html
+- ofColor union